wirepair/Ninko/README.md

 * "dont_log_calls" - true = Ignore logging calls, false = Log.
 * "dont_log_writes" - true = Ignore logging writes, false = Log.
 * "ignore_internal_calls" - true = We don't care about calls that occur with in the code range we are monitoring.
+* "start_log_on_exec" - Turns on logging once this instruction is called, no logging will occur until it is hit.
+* "stop_log_on_exec" - Shuts off logging once this instruction is called.
 * "code_start" - The offset of where the code begins.
 Do not specify the base address as this will be added to the offset automatically when the module loads.
 * "code_end" - The offset of where the code ends.
-Same as above
+Same as above.
 * "code_ignore" - An array of offsets of an instruction we want to ignore helpful for when a certain instruction is called excessively.
+* "code_add" - Arbitrary addresses to have calls added to logging.
 * "data_start" - The offset of where the data writes you care about start.
 * "data_end" - The offset of where the data writes you care about end.
 * "data_ignore" - An array of offsets of addresses where writes occur that you don't want logged."
+* "data_add" - Arbitrary addresses to have write calls added to logging.

 ### Example configuration file
 ```javascript